 In order to measure system performance and identify bottlenecks that need to be fixed, you need monitoring tools.
 Open-source options such as Prometheus are readily available, as well as a host of commercial enterprise solutions.

 - Load-injection tools

 These are the tools used to artificially generate web traffic that will be sent to the system under test.
 As with monitoring, a host of open-source and commercial tools exist in the market.

-Acquiring and utilising tools from all three of the above types will form the basis for your load-testing efforts.
-In addition to the tools, you will also need to engage will engineers that are trained and skilled in their use.
-You may find engineers that are specialised in a particular type of tool from the above categories, but it is also possible to find specialist performance engineers that are skilled across the whole range.
+The basis of your load-testing efforts will be to acquire and use tools from all three types.
+In addition to the tools, you will also need to engage trained and skilled engineers comfortable with them.
+You may find engineers that are specialized in a particular type of tool from the above categories, but it is also possible to find specialist performance engineers that are skilled across the whole range.

 The number and skill level of the engineers you assemble for your load testing efforts will naturally depend on the nature, criticality and resources of your project.
 If you are developing a mission-critical application, or one that is expected to handle huge numbers of highly valuable transactions, you should invest in your performance testing team and tooling appropriately.